Josh-Ay/twitter-clone/README.md

 ## Features

 This web application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/rleoQc34THclWx1cFFKH) was to build an application to complete the following user stories:

+- User story: I can register a new account

+- User story: I can log in

+- User story: I can log in or register with at least one of the following services: Google, Facebook, Twitter or Github

+- User story: I can sign out

+- User story: I can edit my details including: profile and cover photo, name, bio

+- User story: I can upload a new photo for my profile photo or cover photo

 - User story: I can see my profile or others' profile